Support Articles

 Collect Logs

-The System76 Driver has the ability to generate a robust log file.
+If you are on a System76 computer not running Pop!_OS, use the System76 Driver to generate the log file.
+If the driver is not already installed, follow the steps in this article to install it before proceeding.
 To run the driver, access your Activities menu in the top left of your Desktop, type System76 and select the System76 driver.
 After opening the application, click the button in the bottom right to Create Log Files, then a log file will populate in your home folder.
-Please attach the log file in a reply to this ticket.
-If you are having any issues you can refer to this article.